enzeyi/enzeyi/README.md

 •Protagonist ENFJ-A Personality Type.
 (Extraverted, Intuitive, Feeling, Judging, and Assertive)

-"My purpose is to  bring out the best in people, to help them do the right things,and  to focus on the most important things in their lives"
+"My purpose is to  bring out the best in people, to help them do the right things, and  to focus on the most important things in their lives"

-"My vision is to improve the lives of as many people as possible using technology"
+"My vision is to improve the lives of as many people as possible using technology and neuroscience"
 <br />

 ---